anssshh/PORTFOLIO/README.md

 ## A Forecasting Model Designed to Categorize Traffic Types Within Networks

+## Logistic Regression for Fraud Detection in Financial Loan Payments

 ## Analysis of Flood and Education Level Relationship in DKI Jakarta

 My involvement in data science competitions has provided me with essential knowledge and hands-on experience that are equipping me for a career in data analysis.
 This includes the ability to: